 Here’s the thing, though: Rangeley has plenty to woo the devoted outdoorsperson, with or without the hill that once attracted more than 100,000 skiers annually.
 And in Saddleback’s absence, the locals are doubling down on everything else that makes their home a winter mountain mecca.

 Rangeley has been an outdoor-rec hub since at least the 1860s, when anglers got wise to the trophy brook trout hiding in its surrounding streams and abundant high-country lakes.
 It’s an Appalachian Trail town and a great base camp for snowmobiling, snowshoeing, and cross-country skiing in the western Maine backcountry.
+Some people bought their gear here.
 Bowl a few frames at Moose Alley on a Friday night and you’ll be surrounded by folks who value those resources, plenty of whom make their living in the hospitality industry, catering to like-minded visitors.
 Without Saddleback providing winter jobs, the town has seen some émigrés, and its workforce has dwindled (you may hear lifties at other Maine hills joke ruefully about being “Rangeley refugees”).
 The fact that this hasn’t stopped a handful of entrepreneurs from investing in their community is a testament to Rangeley’s resilience.

 Andrew “AJ” Ash opened AJ’s Fat Bikes in 2015, and he and his staff spent the last few years working to make Rangeley a destination for fat-tire winter cyclists.
 In partnership with the Rangeley Lakes Heritage Trust, they’ve started grooming new winter trails for fat biking (as well as snowshoeing and cross-country skiing), helped build a bike park downtown, and volunteered time and equipment to lead free clinics introducing kids to the sport.
 The Rangeley Lakes Trails Center, already a place of pilgrimage for Nordic skiers, started welcoming fat-bikers in 2016 and now draws riders from across the state for its annual loppet (or long-distance race).
 The fat-biking push is part of a broader effort among municipal, business, and nonprofit leaders to develop “new immersive experiences” that take advantage of the area’s natural resources.
 The campaign, launched on the heels of an economic development workshop designed by the Maine Office of Tourism and the Northern Forest Center, includes grant-supported community health programs to get kids outside and investments in signage, maps, and literature to help both locals and visitors navigate outdoor offerings.